AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-adaptive-form/create-adaptive-form-template.md

 ---
 # Creating Adaptive Form Template

 Every adaptive form is based on an adaptive form template.
-The template defines the structure, initial content, theme etc., the adaptive form will inherit.
+The template defines the structure, initial content, theme etc., the adaptive form inherits.
 You can create a new adaptive form template or use the out of the box template when creating your adaptive form.
-The template created here will be the basis for our adaptive form going forward.
+The template created here is the basis for our adaptive form going forward.
 The following video shows you the basic process of creating adaptive form template

 >[!VIDEO](https://video.tv.adobe.com/v/37324/quality=9)